Experience a college architecture design studio

 No background is needed – beginners are welcome to apply.

-No, materials will be provided by the department for students participating in the program either in person or virtually.
-However, a complete list of the recommended drawing materials for students participating virtually can be found here.
+Materials will be provided by the department for students participating in the program either in person or virtually.
+However, students participating virtually students will need the following items:

 All course meeting times are in Pacific Daylight Time (PDT).
 If completing the program virtually in a different time zone, please make sure to account for the time difference.
 The program schedule is subject to change.